 (Edward Elgar, 2011), Better Business Regulation in a Risk Society

-(Springer, 2013), New Directions in EU Food Law & Policy - The First Ten Years of the European Food Safety Authority
+(Springer, 2013), Foundations of EU Food Law & Policy - Ten Years of the European Food Safety Authority

-(Ashgate, 2013).
-He has also published extensively in academic journals such as the Harvard International Law Journal, the European Law Journal, the Columbia Journal of European Law, the European Journal of Consumer Law, European Public Law and the Revue du Droit de l’Union européenne
+(Ashgate, 2014).
+He has also published extensively in academic journals such as the Harvard International Law Journal, the Common Market Law Review, the European Law Journal, the Columbia Journal of European Law, the European Law Journal, the International Journal of Constitutional Law, the European Journal of Consumer Law, European Public Law and the Revue du Droit de l’Union européenne

 .
 He has contributed to several edited volumes

 .
 His work has also appeared in several national and international media, such as the Huffington Post

 , Le Monde

 , Neue Zürcher Zeitung

 , Le Point